EnvCommons/debate/README.md

 ## Description

-**Debate** is an environment for evaluating agents on persuasive argumentation where a panel of LLM judges determines the winner.
+**Debate** is an ORS environment for evaluating agents on persuasive argumentation where a panel of LLM judges determines the winner.
 This environment wraps the Debate implementation from [TextArena](https://github.com/LeonGuertler/TextArena), a framework for text-based game environments.

 ## Capabilities